Violence and the Sacred: Summary

-Girard discusses the ritual role of sacrifice, seeking to explain the fact that it sometimes appears as "a sacred obligation to be neglected at grave peril" and it other times as "a sort of criminal activity entailing perils of equal gravity".
+Girard discusses the ritual role of sacrifice, seeking to explain the fact that it sometimes appears as "a sacred obligation to be neglected at grave peril" and at other times as "a sort of criminal activity entailing perils of equal gravity".
 He explores the concept of the "sacrificial crisis" and the role of the scapegoat.
 Aspects of Greek culture he explores include Greek tragedy, Ancient Greek religion, and the Greek philosopher Heraclitus.
 Among modern thinkers, he reviews the theories of the sociologist Henri Hubert and the anthropologist Marcel Mauss and discusses the work of the philosopher Friedrich Nietzsche and the intellectual Georges Bataille.
 He reevaluates Totem and Taboo (1913), a work by Sigmund Freud, the founder of psychoanalysis.
 He writes that while Totem and Taboo has been widely rejected, he views the work differently and sees its concept of collective murder as close to the themes of his own work.
 He also reevaluates Freud's theory of the Oedipus complex, and the incest taboo.
 He also discusses the work of the anthropologist Claude Lévi-Strauss.